 I walked through the crowd in the direction of the music.In the room, which smelled of soap, beer, and tobacco, I leaned against the wall, my butt touching the end of the piano, and watched David play.His eyes were closed, the cigarette in his mouth was almost extinguished, smoke slowly rose on his face, his black hair was combed back, his head was rhythmic with the chorus, I watched his figure.

-”Oh“ He put the cigarette on the ground, then looked up and said: ”In the Lake District of Kentucky“.
+”Oh“ He dropped the cigarette on the ground, then looked up and said: ”In the Lake District of Kentucky“.

-A very deep voice, speaking very quickly.He played the C chord with one hand and raised the glass from the floor with the other.
+A very deep voice, speaking very quickly.He played the C chord with one hand and raised his glass from the floor with the other.

-His hands touched the keys, and once again he raised his head and said: - Hmm.You are indeed from Kentucky.
-Sorry, I'm David“.he said, holding out his hand.
+His hands touched the keys, and once again he raised his head and said, "Yeah.You are indeed from Kentucky, sorry, I’m David.”he said, holding out his hand.

 “Lyon”.I said.

-”Which college are you from?“That night in the bar, basically everyone was from the conservatory.
+“Which college are you from?”That night at the bar, basically everyone was from the conservatory.

 “Vocal Department”, I replied.